rupendra-sharma/Metro-Fare-Calculator/README.md

 # Metro-Fare-Calculator
-The api takes a CSV string and calculates the fare using an drools rule engine.
+The api takes a CSV string and calculates the fare using a drools rule engine.

 It calculates the fare using the following rules in consideration:
 1. Journey start line
 2. Journey end line
 3. Peak / Non-peak hours for Day of week